 Strategic advice and planning

 Addressing climate change goes to the heart of business strategy and planning.
 Multiple factors drive the need for action to address climate change, including increasing governmental regulation, international obligations and the demands of shareholders and other stakeholders.
-Increasingly businesses are under pressure to establish and implement 'net zero strategies' and green their supply chains in the face of multiple challenges from economic conditions and while also focusing on Covid recovery.
+Increasingly businesses are under pressure to transparently establish, implement and publicly report on their 'net zero transition strategies' and green their supply chains in the face of multiple challenges from economic conditions and while also focusing on economic recovery and growth.

 We can assist businesses with assessing and managing climate-related risks and opportunities, and devising a robust strategy for anticipating and dealing with all aspects of climate change in a world of competing pressures.